mothership-ec/mothership/README.md

 1. Run `bin/cog asset:dump` and `bin/cog asset:generate` from the installation directory in the terminal
 1. Run `chmod -R 777 tmp public logs data` from the installation directory in the terminal
 1. Run `bin/cog task:run user:create_admin` in your terminal to create the first admin user

+### Setting up EPOS

+The majority of the work with regards to setting up EPOS on your Mothership installation has already been done for you.

+All you need to do now is:

+1. Edit <a href="app/site/src/Epos/Branch/SampleBranch.php">this file</a> so that it applies to your shop.
+1. Set the URL you want to use to access the EPOS system in your browser in <a href="config/epos.yml">this config file</a>.
+1. Add some users to the <a href="app/site/src/Epos/UserGroup/ShopStaff.php">Shop Staff</a> group in the admin panel.

 ## Working on and contributing to this repository